syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Customization.md

 # Customization of EffectsView

 The Effects View control provides support to customize corner radius, animation duration, color and more.
-This section explains how to customize the effectsview control.
+This section explains how to customize the effects view control.

 ## RippleAnimationDuration